sympy/sympy/doc/src/modules/integrals/rubi/utility_functions.rst

 =================

-Utility functions or helper functions play an essential role in RUBI apart for pattern matching.
-It is required to facilitate integration methods to check conditions or use other integration technique.
+Utility functions or helper functions play an essential role in RUBI apart from pattern matching.
+It is required to facilitate integration methods to check conditions or use other integration techniques.

 .. module:: sympy.integrals.rubi.utility_function